Article written by Lukas Monfette, Human Resources Consultant and Call & Response Coordinator at Brio PAE

 How to maintain a beneficial presenteeism?

-On an individual level, the solution is clear: you need to talk to your managers or your human resources department about your needs.
+On an individual level, the solution is clear: you need to talk to your managers or your human resources department about your needs..
 By opting for a transparent conversation, your managers will be able to support you and adapt performance expectations (e.g.: temporary reduction in hours, adjustment of work schedule, temporary reduction in workload).
-The Mental Health Commission of Canada reports that nearly 60% of people with symptoms of psychological distress will not seek help for fear of being stigmatized.
-If you have any doubts, it’s important to speak up and challenge the confidentiality and repercussions of your sharing.
+The Mental Health Commission of Canada reports that nearly 60% of people with symptoms of psychological distress will not seek help for fear of being stigmatized. .
+If you have any doubts, it’s important to point them out and challenge the confidentiality and repercussions of your sharing.

 On an organizational level, you need to aim to establish and maintain a caring culture.
 Your organization’s representatives must demonstrate a concern for health on a par with productivity.
 The first change should be to get managers to set an example by applying the advice in this article for themselves.